 Members Protest Chamber’s Political Involvement

 Below are comments the chamber received on its survey regarding it’s political involvement.
-They indicate dissatisfaction with the chamber’s political stances and meddling:
+They indicate a clear dissatisfaction with the chamber’s political stances and meddling: